arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![Join Space](assets/copy-code-join.png)

-Once they click Join, they will then be added to your shared space and be visible inside your members list.
+Once they click **Join**, they will then be added to your shared space and be visible inside your members list.

 ***There is no limitation on the number of members you can add into a shared space.***